Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: A Counterfactual Analysis with Multiple Reduced Forms

 for some function $\rho$, where $X$ is observed but $\varepsilon$ and $\eta$ are not.
-For each value $\eta$, we regard the map $\rho(\cdot;\eta)$ as representing a functional-causal relationship between internal variables $Y$ and external variables $W$.\footnote{Here we follow the proposal by \citebibmain{Heckman:10:QJE} (p.56) and use the terms \textit{internal variables} and \textit{external variables}.
+For each value $\eta$, we regard the map $\rho(\cdot;\eta)$ as representing a functional-causal relationship between internal variable $Y$ and external variables $W$.\footnote{Here we follow the proposal by \cite{Heckman:10:QJE} (p.56) and use the terms \textit{internal variables} and \textit{external variables}.
 External variables are specified from outside of the structural equations as inputs, and internal variables are generated through the system of equations from the inputs.
 External variables are not necessarily exogenous variables.
 When $X$ is correlated with $\varepsilon$, the variable $X$ is called endogenous, although $(X,\varepsilon)$ is jointly given externally as inputs, and thus is a vector of external variables.
-Here a reduced form refers to a system of equations where all the variables on the left hand side are internal variables and all the variables on the right hand side are external variables. \citebibmain{Leamer:85:CRCSPP} pointed out that the term ``exogeneity" was used in the literature in multiple different senses.} This relationship is fully determined once the value of $\eta$ is realized.
+Here a reduced form refers to a system of equations where all the variables on the left hand side are internal variables and all the variables on the right hand side are external variables.} This relationship is fully determined once the value of $\eta$ is realized.
 Typically, $\varepsilon$ has a structural meaning such as unobserved costs, whereas $\eta$ does not and is used only as an index for a reduced form.
 For example, in a game-theoretic model, $W = (X',\varepsilon')'$ represents observed and unobserved payoff components and $\eta$ an index for an equilibrium.
 The response of $Y$ to a change in $W$ is ambiguous unless the value of $\eta$ is fixed.
 In this sense, there is a multiplicity of reduced forms in (\ref{true model}).
-To describe the generation of observed outcome $Y$, we assume that the Nature selects the value of $\eta$ from the conditional distribution $G(\cdot|w)$ given $W = w$.
+To describe the generation of observed outcome $Y$, we assume that Nature selects the value of $\eta$ from the conditional distribution $G(\cdot|w)$ given $W = w$.
 In a game setting, $G$ is often called the equilibrium selection rule.
-However, the multiplicity of reduced forms can arise in a setting that has nothing to do with a game, such as in the case of interval data.
+However, the multiplicity of reduced forms can arise in a setting that has nothing to do with a game, such as in the case of switching regressions with interval data which we describe below.
 Hence we call $G$ the \textit{reduced-form selection rule} in this paper.